thoughtbot/design-sprint/5-Test/README.md

-This could be something as simple as a [Launchrock](http://launchrock.co/) page or a [Squarespace](http://www.squarespace.com/) site or a completely custom site with a [Formforge](https://formkeep.com/) form for email collection.
-Run Google analytics and see how many people sign up and how many people visit.
+This could be something as simple as a [Launchrock](http://launchrock.co/) page or a [Squarespace](http://www.squarespace.com/) site or a completely custom site with a [FormKeep](https://formkeep.com/) form for email collection.
+Run Google Analytics and see how many people sign up and how many people visit.

 ---